futurice/clojure-workshop/materials/section-0/README.md

 ## Reader

 The reader is a unique feature of Clojure.
 You could call it an extra build step.
-This step is taken before the source code get's compiled.
+This step is taken before the source code gets compiled.
 Clojure has two steps of compilation in a sense, first the reader will turn your Clojure code into Clojure data structures, and then the compiler will turn the data structures into Java byte code.
 You can actually test the reader with Clojure's `read-string` function.

 ```clojure
 (read-string "(+ 1 2 3)") ;; => (+ 1 2 3)
 ```

 Why is this useful?
-Well, in Clojure the evaluation and reading (parsing) of the code is completely separate.
+Well, in Clojure the compilation and reading (parsing) of the code are completely separate.
 This is an essential part in Clojure.
 The reader allows us to change how the code behaves, or even what the code looks like.
 This is done with the help of *macros*.
 In the above example we see a straightforward relationship between the reader and the data structure it produces.
 However, as mentioned, we can manipulate the data structure with the help of *reader macros*.

 ```clojure
 (read-string "'(a b c)") ;; => (quote (a b c))